 Eeva Furman, Panel Chair

 My background is is in marine biology, and the last twenty years I have worked with environmental management.
 My core interest is collaboration between different actors and researchers, as well as active citizenship.
-My working background is in ecosystem service management and sustainable development.
-I engage actively in international co-operation and I co-created The Global Sustainable Development Report (GSDR) with 14 other scientists – the report was handed to the heads of UN’s member states in the general assembly held in September.
+My background is in ecosystem service management and sustainable development.
+I engage actively in international co-operation and I co-authored The Global Sustainable Development Report (GSDR) with 14 other scientists – the report was handed to the heads of UN’s member states in the general assembly held in September, 2019.
 I’m the director of the Environmental Policy Center at Finnish Environment Institute.

 I’m the professor of Responsible Business in Aalto University’s School of Economics and the director of Aalto Sustainability Hub.
 In my research I’m focusing especially on co-creation of sustainable innovations and poverty alleviating business.